danny0838/webscrapbook/test/README.md

 ### Usage

-1. Install WebScrapBook extension (as a standard install or as a temporary extension).
+1. Install WebScrapBook extension (standard install or as a temporary extension).

 2. Copy `config.json` to `config.local.json` and edit it:
    * Make sure "wsb_extension_id" matches the extension ID of WebScrapBook.